 Photo: Udaym 1985 / Wikimedia Commons

-Lingmala Waterfalls is a stunning embankment waterfall found close to Mahabaleshwar Hill Station.
+Lingmala Waterfalls is a stunning embankment waterfall found close to Mahabaleshwar Hill Station and is one of the most picturesque waterfalls in Maharashtra.
 Picture this lively place, more especially during the wet rainy season when water pours down freely from the fall.
 Guests can go to the base of the waterfall to appreciate it even more, as it is tucked away in a dense forest.
-The calm and pleasing environment of the place enhances the beauty of the surroundings making, one perfect for nature walks and picnics.
+The calm and pleasing environment of the place enhances the beauty of the surroundings, making it perfect for nature walks and picnics.

 Distance From Satara: 57 km